Eve Tetaz: Other trials and sentences

 In November 2007, Tetaz completed approximately a week in jail for a number of nonviolent protests earlier in the year.
 This included a Mother's Day march from the White House to Capitol Hill, which featured anti-war activist and Gold Star mother, Cindy Sheehan.

 At the end of May 2008, Eve was sentenced to five days in D.C.
 Jail after being found guilty by Judge Wendell Gardner of breaking the law on January 11 of the same year.
 She also received unsupervised probation and a stay away order from the Supreme Court for a year.

 On April 2, 2009, there were oral arguments before the D.C.
 Court of Appeals regarding Eve's September 2006 arrest in case no. 07-CT-140+, Eve L. Tetaz, et al. v.
 District of Columbia.
 The oral argument was available for video internet streaming.

 In October 2009, Tetaz was on trial with co-defendants Ellen Barfield, Steve Mihalis, and Pete Perry.
 The four peace and justice activists were charged with Disruption of Congress after protesting during a Senate Foreign Relations Committee hearing.
 On January 25, 2010, Tetaz was sentenced by Judge Lynn Leibovitz to 25 days in jail after being convicted in the trial related to the Senate Foreign Relations hearing action.

-On June 27, 2012, Eve Tetaz was found guilty of violating 40 USC 6135 for holding a banner on the grounds of the US Supreme Court on the 35th Anniversary of Gary Gilmore's execution, January 17, 2012.
+On June 27, 2012, Tetaz was found guilty of violating 40 USC 6135 for holding a banner on the grounds of the US Supreme Court on the 35th Anniversary of Gary Gilmore's execution, January 17, 2012.
 Tetaz was initially sentenced to a $350 fine, a 3-year probationary term and stay-away from the US Supreme Court, and a 30-day sentence, all suspended but 15 days.
-Tetaz stated that she would not pay the fine or agree to be on probation, so Judge Juliet McKenna sentenced Tetaz to a sentence of 60 days in DC Jail - the maximum statutory sentence allowed.
+Tetaz stated that she would not pay the fine or agree to be on probation, so Judge Juliet McKenna sentenced Tetaz to 60 days in DC Jail - the maximum statutory sentence allowed.

-Tetaz has continued her nonviolent protests against war with a growing focus on the U.S government's use of armed military drones.
-On April 28, 2013 she was arrested with 30 others at the Hancock Air Base near Syracuse, New York.
-She was acquitted by Judge David Gideon on September 15, 2014 when he granted Tetaz's motion for dismissal due to insufficient evidence.
+Tetaz continued her nonviolent protests against war with a growing focus on the U.S government's use of armed military drones.
+On April 28, 2013, she was arrested with 30 others at the Hancock Air Base near Syracuse, New York.
+She was acquitted by Judge David Gideon on September 15, 2014, when he granted Tetaz's motion for dismissal due to insufficient evidence.